 The Proposal: What is HJR 203?

-The Core Mechanism: HJR 203 proposes a constitutional amendment to gradually eliminate non-school ad valorem taxes on homestead properties over a 10-year period.
+The Core Mechanism: HJR 203 proposes a constitutional amendment to phase out non-school ad valorem taxes on homestead property over 10 years, starting with a 10% exemption and increasing by 10% each year until 100% elimination is reached.

 Does This Eliminate Property Taxes Completely?